uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 We will be using the software program called PAUP\* (Phylogenetic Analysis Under Parsimony \*and other methods) written by David Swofford.
 PAUP\* is an old program that has been around for decades now (v3 in 1989).
 As its name suggests the original version only performed parsimony.
 For many years, PAUP* v4.0b10 was commercial software distributed by Sinauer Associates.
 However, recently the license has expired and PAUP* will now be released as an open-source software with “test” versions available now.
 While a variety of alternative likelihood and parsimony software programs exist, few have as reliable a likelihood estimation as PAUP\*.
 There are GUIs available for some versions, but we will be using a command line version.

 ## Logging into the server
-We are using a browser that access my lab's computer again.
+If you are unable to install PAUP\* on your own machine, you will be given access to my lab's computer again.
 You can either use the Terminal in Rstudio server, or you can directly SSH into the machie via command line.
 Note that more features will be available if you 1) install PAUP\* on your own machine (https://paup.phylosolutions.com/) 2) you SSH into my machine through a command line using an SSH client (native in Mac & Linux, https://www.putty.org/ or equivalent in Windows).
 If you would prefer this option or already know something about SSH, you can do so from the terminal using the same IP address we use for Rstudio server (this will only work if you are the VT network or VPN).

 ## Get the data for the lab

-We can update our existing git repository to the most recent version by navigating into the macrophy_course directory:
+We can update our existing git repository to the most recent version, or extracting a zip version of the macrophy_course github page (https://github.com/uyedaj/macrophy_course/).
+If you have git installed, you can update to the most recent version of the repository by navigating into the macrophy_course directory:

 ```
 cd macrophy_course